leihehehe/nodejs-vul-labs/README.md

 ## Initialize the database

-If you are running this application for the first time, please click the button below to initialize the database.
+If you are running this application for the first time, please first initialize the database.

 ![screenshot2](./image/database.png)